-MVD is organized into a Director's office and four Bureaus:
+MVD is organized into a Director's office and three Bureaus:

-- The Director's office oversees and guides all Division operations and services, legislative activity and legal compliance activity. - The Bureau of Investigation and Identity Protection (BIIP) includes law enforcement officers and analysts that investigate fraud and other criminal practices relating to vehicle titling and registration, DL/ID products, vehicle dealer sales and MVD and county staff operations.
-Investigations may lead to criminal charges or sanctions against individuals or businesses. - The Central Programs Bureau (CPB) provides oversight and ensures compliance of major programs throughout MVD.
-CPB establishes program structure for driver education, driver fitness, commercial driver licenses and motor carrier services.
-It directly manages dealer licensing, parent-taught driver education and other specialized programs.
-CPB provides oversight and guidance to the 99 Iowa county treasurer offices for the delivery of vehicle title and registration services and provides training services to all MVD and county treasurer staff. - The Customer Services Bureau (CSB) directly delivers services and products to Iowa residents and businesses, including DL/ID products, persons-with-disability parking products, personal plate orders, bonded title applications and motor carrier registrations, fuel taxes and permits.
-The Customer Services Bureau has 18 DL/ID
+- The Director's office oversees and guides all Division operations and services, legislative activity and legal compliance activity. - The Bureau of Enforcement, Auditing and Training (BEAT) includes law enforcement officers and analysts that investigate fraud and other criminal practices relating to vehicle titling and registration, DL/ID products, vehicle dealer sales and MVD and county staff operations.
+Investigations may lead to criminal charges or sanctions against individuals or businesses.
+BEAT also oversees staff and stakeholder training, commercial driver license program oversight, auditing of third-party providers, and driver education programs. - The Customer Services Bureau (CSB) directly delivers services and products to Iowa residents and businesses, including DL/ID products, persons-with-disability parking products, personal plate orders, bonded title applications and motor carrier registrations, fuel taxes and permits.
+CSB has 18 DL/ID service centers and works closely with 83 county treasurer offices to provide DL/ID services to all Iowa residents.
+CSB also establishes program structure for driver fitness, motor carrier services, dealer licensing, parent-taught driver education and other specialized programs.
+CSB provides oversight and guidance to the 99 Iowa county treasurer offices for the delivery of vehicle title and registration services.

-- service centers and works closely with 83 county treasurer offices to provide DL/ID services to all lowa residents. - The Systems and Administration Bureau (S&A) is responsible for the division's records management and data privacy compliance, financial and accounting functions maintenance and support of multiple transactional systems and vendor relationships, and MVD's portfolio of system-related projects and enhancements.
+The Systems and Administration Bureau (S&A) is responsible for the division's records management and data privacy compliance, financial and accounting functions maintenance and support of multiple transactional systems and vendor relationships, and MVD's portfolio of system-related projects and enhancements.
 S&A provides, maintains and improves system access and governance to all MVD and county treasurer employees and manages all MVD equipment, inventory, supplies and contracts.

-- All MVD organizations and staff are directed and trained to assure that all products and services are provided in an equitable fashion to all customers regardless of color, race or national origin. - CPB staff provide training to all MVD and county treasurer staff to maintain understanding and awareness of Civil Rights issues and how to deliver services and interact with customers. - CSB works with S&A staff and Iowa DOT staff to ensure that customer service centers meet all ADA requirements.
-CSB uses different methods and services to accommodate customers with limited English proficiency, including interpretative services. - BIIP ensures that all investigations and enforcement functions are carried out in equitable fashion. - MVD works closely with AAMVA and other states to identify and address emerging issues and best practices regarding adherence to Civil Rights issues.
+- All MVD organizations and staff are directed and trained to assure that all products and services are provided in an equitable fashion to all customers regardless of color, race or national origin. - CSB staff provide training to all MVD and county treasurer staff to maintain understanding and awareness of Civil Rights issues and how to deliver services and interact with customers. - CSB works with S&A staff and Iowa DOT staff to ensure that customer service centers meet all ADA requirements.
+CSB uses different methods and services to accommodate customers with limited English proficiency, including interpretative services. - BEAT ensures that all audits, investigations, and enforcement functions are carried out in equitable fashion. - MVD works closely with AAMVA and other states to identify and address emerging issues and best practices regarding adherence to Civil Rights issues.